The Scholarship System

 What Will Replace the EFC

 Based on the newly signed law – the Consolidated Appropriations Act of 2021 – the EFC will be replaced with a “student aid index” or SAI.
 In some ways, SAI is just a new term for a similar calculation.
-However, there are some differences in how need-based aid will be awarded, as well as changes to how some students complete their FAFSA.
+However, there are some differences in how much financial aid will be awarded, as well as changes to how some students complete their FAFSA.

 How the SAI Alters Financial Aid Eligibility and Amounts

 The SAI does adjust the math a bit, altering how much some students will be eligible to receive certain types of financial aid.
-For example, in some cases, it adjusts how much students receive through the Pell Grant or what they can receive as Direct Loans.
+For example, in some cases, it adjusts how much financial aid students receive through the Pell Grant or what they can receive as Direct Loans.

 It is important to note that maximum and minimum Pell Grant awards aren’t altered by the introduction of the SAI.
 Who is eligible to receive Pell Grant funds will be solely determined by the household’s size and its adjusted gross income (AGI).
 However, the SAI figure will play a role in Pell Grant amounts for families with incomes in the middle ranges.